Stay ready with these emergency contacts

 - Canadian Embassy: 01 44 43 29 00

-Add the contact information for the embassy of your nationality.
-They can provide temporary documents, legal support, or guide you to local assistance resources.
+They can provide you with temporary documents, legal support, or refer you to resources for help.

 Extra tips